-• Review the student's request by the appropriate authority(ies); • Evaluate the merits of the request, with appropriate resources and consultation, if needed; - Suggest reasonable accommodation(s), where appropriate; - Secure approval of the faculty member(s) involved; - Secure approval of the student; • Document the evaluation process and reasonable accommodations agreed upon; and • Follow up with faculty members and the student to assure that the reasonable accommodations were appropriate and effective.
+- Review the student's request by the appropriate authority(ies); - Evaluate the merits of the request, with appropriate resources and consultation, if needed; - Suggest reasonable accommodation(s), where appropriate; - Secure approval of the faculty member(s) involved; - Secure approval of the student; - Document the evaluation process and reasonable accommodations agreed upon; and - Follow up with faculty members and the student to assure that the reasonable accommodations were appropriate and effective.
 Administration, Staff & Faculty

-Dr. Chris Alford, Thesis Style Reader Chris Alford completed undergraduate studies in music history/music literature at both the University of Tennessee, Knoxville, and the Victoria University of Manchester, England.
+Chris Alford, Thesis Style Reader Chris Alford completed undergraduate studies in music history/music literature at both the University of Tennessee, Knoxville, and the Victoria University of Manchester, England.
 He later earned a Master's Degree in Musicology from Northwestern University in Evanston, Illinois.
 Chris completed the Doctor of Worship Studies program at the Institute for Worship Studies and graduated with the Institute's inaugural "Alpha" class in the spring of 2002, with a thesis focus area on the church, worship, and contemporary culture.
 After nearly twenty years in music ministry, Chris now pastors Epiclesis: An Ancient-Future Faith Community in Sacramento, California, considered the first church start built on Webberian, Ancient-Future principles.

-Sandra Dinkins, Director of Student Services and Office Administrator Sandy Dinkins holds a B.S. in Travel and Tourism Management from Clemson University.
+Sandra Dinkins, Director of Student Services and Office AdministratorSandy Dinkins holds a B.S. in Travel and Tourism Management from Clemson University.
 She joined IWS in 2005 and is responsible for student services, session logistics, and office administrative support.
-Sandy is a lifelong resident of Orange Park and has two wonderful daughters with her husband Matt.
+Sandy's two daughters have been dedicated IWS volunteers for many years.